What is Swimming Pool Etiquette at an Apartment Complex?

 14. Keep Your Distance

-Try and keep a safe distance from others around you, even in a post-covid world, people value their personal space.
+Try and keep a safe distance from others around you.

 Following swimming pool etiquette at the apartment complex will ensure you and your neighbors stay safe and enjoy yourselves.